FutureSharks/tf-kops-cluster/README.md

 In real use you should use a valid public Route53 zone and remove the private DNS mode option.

-## Versions
+## Supported settings

+Authentication: RBAC only

+Networking: calico or flannel

-Supported kops version: 1.8.0
+Kops version: 1.8.0

 Supported Kubernetes versions:
   - 1.7.10
   - 1.8.0